Dr. Yannis Viniotis

 3 Credit Hours

-Networking background (e.g., ECE/CSC570 – Computer Networks, 573 – Internet Protocols or 577).
-Students not fulfilling this requirement may register with the permission of the instructors.
-The course requires being comfortable working in a Unix environment.
+ECE/CSC547, the introductory Cloud Architecture course.
+Students not fulfilling this requirement may register only with the permission of the instructors.
+The course requires being comfortable to work with a UNIX environment.

 By the end of this course, you should be able to do the following:

-- Explain and apply in practice state-of-the art tools (e.g., Kubernetes/Openshift, Openstack and Ansible frameworks).
+- Explain and apply in practice advanced features of state-of-the art tools (e.g., Kubernetes/Openshift and Ansible frameworks)

 - Work in diverse teams on a nontrivial, lab-based project.

-- Lecture Format: In selected lectures, we will provide live demos to better highlight a topic.
-We plan ten demos.
+Lecture Format: In selected lectures, we will provide live demos to better highlight a topic.

-- Examinations: There will be one 75 minute in-class exam; no final exam.
+Examinations: There will be two 75 minute in-class exams; no final exam.
 An oral presentation will be required in lieu of a missed exam.

-- Project: Students must complete a design project that demonstrates the ideas presented in this class.
+Project: Students must complete a design project that demonstrates the ideas presented in this class.
 The requirements for this project will be clarified as the semester progresses.
 The due date will be announced in class.
-Students must organize themselves into groups of two.
+Students must organize themselves into groups of two or three, based on class enrollment numbers.

 Instructor notes will be available free of charge.